-The Recording Technology option prepares students for careers in recording and post-production within the multi-billion dollar music industry.
+The Audio Production option prepares students for careers in recording and post-production within the multi-billion dollar music industry.
 This program offers a complete recording facility including updated studios featuring Pro Tools and Logic software, a large-format Sony mix console, a vintage and modern microphone selection, and extensive digital and analog signal processing tools.
 The studios serve as hands-on learning centers with training in all aspects of the recording process.

 Courses cover the full spectrum of audio: The current and future landscape of the music industry, general concepts of sound, microphones and placement, recording and mixing techniques, digital audio interfaces, MIDI production, video post-production, live sound, studio maintenance, and mastering.

 Check out more information on our Music Industry Blog site!

 For more information, please contact our Director of Recording Technology, Mr. Nathan Edwards by email: email@example.com or phone: (920) 424-7034.

 Bachelor of Arts or Science in Music

 The Bachelor of Arts in Music degree program and the Bachelor of Science in Music degree program are recommended for the student who wishes to obtain a broad-based education in the liberal arts with a major in music.

 The UW Oshkosh Department of Music offers a general minor in music for qualified students.
 To be accepted as a music minor, students must first successfully pass an entrance audition.

 The 24-credit curriculum for a minor in music includes the following courses:

 - MUSIC 107 Music Theory I — 3 credits (Fall semester only)